Mei0707/GSoC-2024-Proposal-Improve-the-Database-Cache-Backend/README.md

 # GSoC-2024-Proposal-Improve-the-Database-Cache-Backend
-1. Abstract
+## 1. Abstract
 1.1 Existing problem
-Django-Mysql has g good DatabaseCache, but, the existing problem with the Django-MySQL DatabaseCache implementation lies in its lack of compatibility with other database backends due to differences in SQL dialects and specific features offered by each database.
+Django-Mysql has **good** DatabaseCache, but, the existing problem with the Django-MySQL DatabaseCache implementation lies in its lack of compatibility with other database backends due to differences in SQL dialects and specific features offered by each database.
 Developers using databases other than MySQL may face challenges in integrating and optimizing caching solutions within their Django applications.
 Supporting caching across multiple database backends requires rigorous testing and maintenance to ensure compatibility, performance, and reliability.

 1.2	Goals